| |

 Timing and Ingredients

-To make cultured butter, you’ll need heavy cream and fresh yogurt (plain, with live cultures).
-If you don’t have yogurt, kefir yogurt or sour cream can be used; just ensure that what you use contains live cultures.
+To make cultured butter, you’ll need heavy cream and fresh yoghurt (plain, with live cultures).
+If you don’t have yoghurt, kefir yoghurt or sour cream can be used; just ensure that what you use contains live cultures.

 The cream needs time to ferment before being whipped – at least 24 hours but up to 48 hours.